jeffangel/jeffangel/README.md

 ## Projects
 **Innovation Challenge Hackathon** (https://github.com/jeffangel/hackbox_grupo7)
-- This project was developed as part of the final product created to win second place in the Microsoft Hackathon in June 2024.
+- This project was developed as part of the final product created to win second place in the Microsoft AI Hackathon in June 2024.

 ## Education